BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 6.

-Walter’s Model, developed by James E. Walter, establishes a relationship between dividend policy and the market price of shares.
-It argues that the dividend decision matters significantly when the firm’s return on investment differs from its cost of equity.
-This model provides a direct
+Walter’s Model, developed in the work of James E. Walter, provides a correlation between the dividend policy and prices of shares in the marketplace.
+It suggests that the dividend decision matters greatly when the returns on investment are different from its equity cost.
+The model offers a simple formula for computing share price based on earnings, dividends and investment return.

 Assignment Set – 1